DylanOlsen-edu/Ergo/README.md

 Sigmaverse.io is a one stop portal to the Ergo Decentralized application ecosystem: a place where users can find all the cool funcitionality that community developers are building on Ergo, all in one place.(Sigmaverse, 2022)
 ## Landscape
 Ergo is in the FinTech domain of Blockchain and Cryptocurrency.
 Major innovations of the last 5-10 years in this domain has to be the success of Ethereum, the open-source and smart contract functional cryptocurrency.
-It's ability to create custom tokens on Ethereum allowed NFTs to exist, which directly influenced the NFT boom with CryptoPunks in 2017, and Bored Ape Yacht Club in 2021.
+It's ability to create custom tokens on Ethereum allows NFTs to exist, which directly influenced the NFT boom with CryptoPunks in 2017, and Bored Ape Yacht Club in 2021.
 Proof-of-Stake would be another innovation in the short term that has gained popularity.
 Major currencies in the space are Bitcoin, Ethereum, Cardano and potentially risky stablecoins that people trust.
 ## Results
 Based on these developments, I would state thier buisness impact has been positive and developing well.